fabricio-aliendre/fabricio-aliendre/README.md

 My name is Fabricio and I'm currently and undergraduate chemical engineering student attending University of Waterloo 📚

-I have experience programming, organizing industrial data, and displaying it on dashboards.
-Excel, PowerBi, and PiSystem Explorer are some programs I worked with in the past.
+○ I have experience programming, organizing industrial data, and displaying it on dashboards.
+Excel, PowerBi, and PiSystem Explorer are some programs I worked with in the past.📊

-Designed games on Python and coded functions for an Arduino to execute.
+○ Designed games on Python and coded functions for an Arduino to execute.
 Measuring temperature and saving data on excel to name a few.

-I like working on new projects, especially Python related!
+○ I like working on new projects, especially Python related!